mwhapples/BrailleBlaster-NG-docs/manual.md

 material that needs to appear on facing pages, such as tables or question and answer choices.
 When formatting decisions cause an element to move, the selected material continues to appear on the type of page selected.
-If the page side isn't significant, and you just need a blank page added, see \[\[#Adding Blank Pages\|Adding Blank Pages\]\].
+If the page side isn’t significant, and you just need a blank page added, see \[\[#Adding Blank Pages\|Adding Blank Pages\]\].

 To create facing pages: